 Special Representative of the Secretary-General (SRSG) and Head of the UN Verification Mission in Colombia

-Deputy Special Representative for Colombia and Deputy Head of the UN Verification Mission in Colombia
+Deputy Special Representative and Deputy Head of the United Nations Verification Mission in Colombia

-United Nations Secretary-General António Guterres announced on 12 January 2017 the appointment of Tania Patriota of Brazil as his Deputy Special Representative for Colombia and Deputy Head of the United Nations Mission in Colombia.
+United Nations Secretary-General António Guterres today on the 29 July 2019 the appointment of Karla Gabriela Samayoa Recari of Guatemala as his Deputy Special Representative and Deputy Head of the United Nations Verification Mission in Colombia.

-Verification Director a.i. of the UN Verification Mission in Colombia
+Verification Director of the UN Verification Mission in Colombia

-Raúl Rosende is the Chief of Staff of the UN Mission in Colombia and has led the advanced team that that arrived in the country in February 2016.
+Raúl Rosende is the Director of the UN Verification Mission in Colombia and has led the advanced team that that arrived in the country in February 2016.